dacostapiece/callhome/README.md

 <b>Logics</b><br>
 VPN<br>
 A) If VPN is working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service, if there's any, solve that incident, VPN is working.<br>
-B) If VPN is not working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service, if there's any, just keep it, VPN is not working.<br>
+B) If VPN is not working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service,<br>
+if there's any, just keep it, VPN is not working.<br>
-C) If VPN is not working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service, if there's none, create an incident, VPN is not working.<br>
+C) If VPN is not working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service, <br>
+if there's none, create an incident, VPN is not working.<br>
-D) If VPN is working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service, if there's none, do nothing, VPN is working.<br>
+D) If VPN is working, check if there are existing open incidents in Atlassian Status Panel associated to VPN Service, <br>

-SSH<br>
+if there's none, do nothing, VPN is working.<br>

+<b>SSH></b><br>
 This script follows same logic for SSH service.<br>

 This scripts runs on startup with vpnstatuspanel.service<br>
 And runs every 05min as cronjob<br>

 <b>UPDATE_TUN0_IPNAME.PY</b><br>
-This script will retrieve tun0 IP address and update a FQDN in Cloudflare through API, so we can always reach it back the device over VPN without<br>
+This script will retrieve tun0 IP address and update a FQDN in Cloudflare through API, <br>
+so we can always reach it back the device over VPN without<br>
 needing to know its current IP address, neither updating clients settings like SSH, VNC, etc...<br>

 In this example is <b>raspberry.example.com</b><br>
 This scripts runs on startup with updatedns.service<br>
 And runs every 05min as cronjob<br>